The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Introduction

 \section{Introduction}

-In the second half of the 20{th} century, various self-similar solutions have been found following Gottfried Gurderley's famous discovery of spherically symmetric self-similar solutions that describe an imploding gas that collapses to the center~\cite{ref-Guderley}.
-In this paper, we use the kinds of self-similar solutions that were independently found by Leonid Ivanovich Sedov and Sir Geoffrey Ingram Taylor during the 1940s~\cite{ref-Sedov,ref-Taylor}.
-Despite the fact that such models have been well-known for decades, they have recently received attention again.
-This \emph{ansatz} has been already applied successfully in several hydrodynamical systems, such as in the context of the three-dimensional Navier--Stokes and Euler equations~\cite{ref-Barna1}, heat equations~\cite{ref-Bressan,ref-Barna2}, and star formation~\cite{ref-Guo}. {In addition, the concept of self-similarity has a wide range of applications in general relativity.
-Homothetic solutions were first introduced by Cahill and Taub~\cite{ref-cahill}, and have been studied extensively for such different topics as asymptotic solutions in cosmology~\cite{ref-cosmology} and the gravitational collapse of black holes~\cite{ref-collapse}. }
+In the second half of the 20\textsuperscript{th} century, various self-similar solutions have been found after Gottfried Gurderley's famous discovery of spherically symmetric self-similar solutions that describe an imploding gas that collapses to the center~\cite{ref-Guderley}.
+In this paper, we used those kinds of self-similar solutions which were found by Leonid Ivanovich Sedov and Sir Geoffrey Ingram Taylor independently during the 1940s~\cite{ref-Sedov,ref-Taylor}.
+Despite the fact that such models are well-known for decades they have recently received attention again.
+This \emph{ansatz} has been already applied successfully in several hydrodynamical systems, like the 3-dimensional Navier-Stokes and Euler equations~\cite{ref-Barna1}, and heat equation~\cite{ref-Bressan,ref-Barna2}, or star formation~\cite{ref-Guo}.
+Also, the concept of self-similarity has a wide range of applications in general relativity.
+Homothetic solutions were first introduced by Cahill and Taub \cite{ref-cahill}, and have been studied extensively for different topics, such as asymptotic solutions in cosmology \cite{ref-cosmology}, and the gravitational collapse of black holes \cite{ref-collapse}.

-The existence of the dark matter was first proposed by the Dutch astronomer Jacobus Cornelius Kapteyn~\cite{ref-Kapteyn}, and became widely known through Zwicky's famous work from 1933~\cite{ref-Zwicky}.
+The existence of the dark matter was first proposed by the Dutch astronomer Jacobus Cornelius Kapteyn~\cite{ref-Kapteyn} and became widely known through Zwicky's famous work from 1933~\cite{ref-Zwicky}.
 During the second half of the century, solid experimental evidence was provided by Vera Rubin, Ken Ford, and others~\cite{ref-Rubin,ref-Einasto}.
-However, the general existence and specified properties of dark matter remain one of the most disputed topics in theoretical astrophysics.
-Dark fluid is a theoretical attempt to describe the properties of dark matter and its unification with dark energy into one hypothesized substance~\cite{ref-Arbey}.
+However, the general existence and specified properties of dark matter, are still one of the most disputed topics in theoretical astrophysics.
+Dark fluid is one of the theoretical attempts to describe the properties of dark matter and its unification with dark energy into one hypothesized substance~\cite{ref-Arbey}.